Peladn GeForce RTX 5050 Armour specifications and in-depth review

 Pros

-• Supports ray tracing for enhanced visual realism in compatible games and applications.
+• Supports ray tracing and DLSS, enabling hardware-accelerated visual effects and upscaling in compatible applications

 Cons